 - Run the bash script (prune.sh)

-- Then delete robbery and accident folders
+- Then delete the robbery and accident folders

 - Label the folder as fire and non fire respectively and place them in a directory called Image Dataset